csswizardry/csswizardry.github.com/_posts/2016-10-23-improving-perceived-performance-with-multiple-background-images.md

 image already _is_ a background image.
 Not to worry, we’ve been able to define multiple backgrounds on the same element [since IE9](http://caniuse.com/#feat=multibackgrounds).
-We can define the actual image and its gradient approximation in one go.
+We can define the actual image and its gradient approximation in one go, in one declaration.

 This means that, if the browser has the CSS,